Ken Langone: Personal life

+Philanthropy

+Langone and his wife were early signatories to The Giving Pledge.

+Langone has donated $300 million to the NYU School of Medicine and NYU Medical Center (later named NYU Langone Health in his honor); this includes a $100 million pledge in 2018 toward a $450 million program to make tuition free for all medical students at the NYU School of Medicine.
+Langone has been a member of the boards of trustees of NYU Langone Health, the Harlem Children's Zone, the Robin Hood Foundation, and the Center for Strategic and International Studies.
+He was a member of the Bucknell University board of trustees from 1981 to 1996; he and his wife gave $11 million to the university in 1999, to fund a new athletics center, and approximately $42 million to the university between 2013 and 2017.

 In 2019, he donated over $5 million to the Animal Medical Center in New York City.

-In 2020, the Open Discourse Coalition was founded with funding from Ken Langone and various Bucknell alumni.
-Langone currently sits on the Advisory Board.
-He co-authored a letter in the Wall Street Journal about the organization and why he and many other alumni felt compelled to create the entity.

-He serves on the boards of The Ronald McDonald House of NY, CSIS, The Medal of Honor Foundation, and the Harlem Children's Zone.
+Awards and honors

+In 2024, Langone received the Golden Plate Award of the American Academy of Achievement.

 In popular media

 Langone is portrayed by actor Ray Iannicelli in the 2017 HBO Films production The Wizard of Lies.
 In the film, Langone rejects an offer to invest money in the schemes of convicted Wall Street swindler Bernie Madoff.
 Langone is extensively featured in the documentary Client 9: The Rise and Fall of Eliot Spitzer where he discusses his fierce rivalry with former New York Governor Eliot Spitzer.